 Crush croutons into coarse crumbs.

 Cook the Pasta

-Reserve ½ cup pasta water.
-Drain pasta in a colander.
-Set aside.
+Reserve ½ cup pasta cooking water.
+Drain pasta in a colander and set aside.

 While pasta cooks, make garlic bread.